robertochiaiese/financial-elt-dwh/README.md

+# Market Data Analytics Pipeline
 A fully containerized data pipeline for ingesting, transforming, and analyzing daily stock market data from Alpha Vantage(http://alphavantage.com/).
+Alpha Vantage is a company that provides financial market data through APIs for stocks, foreign exchange (Forex), cryptocurrencies, and commodities.
 The project uses **PostgreSQL** as the data warehouse, **dbt** for ELT transformation, **Apache Airflow** for orchestrating, Docker for containerization and **Plotly** for interactive financial visualizations.
 <img width="1170" height="621" alt="ELT process 2" src="https://github.com/user-attachments/assets/b252a2ae-be36-42fd-a514-c76a0de875e2" />